ziqiaow/RetroGE/README.md

 using Polygenic Risk Scores in Case-Control Studies.

 ### Example Analysis
-We provide an example for running the retrospective likelihood method in simulated data.
+We provide a simple example for running the retrospective likelihood method using simulated data.
+The R function of the proposed method is in [RetroGE](R/RetroGE.R).
+Complete R codes for the simulation study are in [Simulations](simulations/simulation.R).

+First simulate some data.
+The
 ```

 ```